 Health Insurance 101

 A PPO is a preferred provider organization.
+With a PPO you pay more premiums or out-of-pocket costs, but you have more freedom.
 You do not need to choose a family doctor, and you do not need a referral to see someone inside the network.
-You pay a bit more in premiums or out of pocket costs, but you have more freedom.

 Out Of Network

-If you are out of your coverage network, you will pay more for care.
-Your explanation of benefits shows how much is covered when you are in the network and outside of the network.
-Plus, you need to know if the insurance will cover out of network services at all.
-Certain insurance plans or companies may not offer out of network coverage for certain procedures or visits, or you may get most of your visit covered instead of all of it.
+You will pay more for care if you are out of your coverage network.
+Your explanation of benefits shows how much is covered when you are in and outside the network.
+Plus, you need to know if the insurance will cover out-of-network services.
+Specific insurance plans or companies may not offer out-of-network coverage for particular procedures or visits, or you may get most of your visit covered instead of all of it.

 Your deductible is a yearly payment threshold that you must reach before the insurance plan pays for everything.
-You need to satisfy your deductible in a calendar year before the insurance company covers everything.
-You may ask for a very low deductible, but you will pay a higher premium every year.
+It would help if you satisfied your deductible in a calendar year before the insurance company covers everything.
+You may ask for a very low deductible, but you will pay a higher premium yearly.
 If you have a high deductible, your premiums will drop because you must pay more out of pocket before filing a claim.

 Annual Maximum Coverage

-The annual maximum coverage allowed under your policy is the amount that the insurance company will pay in one year for your care.
-If you go over that limit, you must pay for everything out of pocket.
+The annual maximum coverage allowed under your policy is the amount the insurance company will pay in one year for your care.
+You must pay for everything out of pocket if you go over that limit.
 If you need assistance, you may submit a request to your insurance company for an extension of your annual maximum.

 Lifetime Maximum Coverage

-You must know everything there is to know about your insurance before you pay for the policy.
-You can look at the size of the network, the length of the policy, and the lifetime maximum.
-You can check the deductible for the policy, and you may ask your employer if they will pay a portion of your premium.
-You can see if your favorite doctor is in the insurance company’s network, and you can figure out how much the insurance company will pay if you need to receive care outside the network.
+You can look at the network’s size, the policy’s length, and the lifetime maximum.
+See if your favorite doctor is in the insurance company’s network and figure out how much the insurance company will pay if you need to receive care outside the network.